Comprehensive study of the light charged Higgs boson in the type-I two-Higgs-doublet model: Characteristics of type-I with light charged Higgs bosons

 \subsection{Characteristics of surviving parameters}

 We perform the random scan over the full five-dimensional parameter space and cumulatively impose the constraints in Step-(i), Step-(ii), and Step-(iii).
 First, we obtained $10^6$ parameter sets that satisfy Step-(i) for $\mch=110\gev$ and another $10^6$ for $\mch=140\gev$.
 After applying the constraints at Step-(ii), about 24.4\% (27.4\%) of $10^6$ parameter sets survive for $\mch=110~(140)\gev$.
 Step-(iii) is most powerful in restricting the model: only 0.22\% (1.1\%) of the parameter sets after Step-(i) are allowed for $\mch=110~(140)\gev$.
-The smoking-gun process is the LHC search for $pp\to \ttop$ followed by $t \to H^+ b \to \tau\nu+b$~\cite{ATLAS:2018gfm}, which excludes more than 99\% of the parameter sets that passed Step-(ii).
+The smoking-gun process is the LHC search for $pp\to \ttop$ followed by $t \to H^+ b \to \tau\nu+b$~\cite{ATLAS:2018gfm}, which excludes more than 99\% of the parameter sets that passed Step-(ii).\footnote{ There exists an alternative Higgs scenario, the inverted scenario, where the heavier \textit{CP}-even scalar $H$ is the observed Higgs boson at a mass of 125 GeV~\cite{Chang:2015goa,Bernon:2015wef,Jueid:2021avn}.
+To answer whether the light charged Higgs boson is also allowed in this exotic setup, we scanned the parameter ranges of $\mh \in [15, 120] \gev$, $\ma \in [15,1000] \gev$, $\sba \in [-1,1]$, $m_{12}^2 \in [-20000, 20000] \gev^2$, and $\tb = [2.7,50]$ for $\mch = 110, 140\gev$.
+We found that 0.56\% (3.9\%) of the parameter points survive the final Step-(iii) for $\mch=110\gev~(140\gev)$.
+A light charged Higgs boson is also feasible in the inverted scenario.
+But the phenomenological signatures in the inverted scenario are different from those in the normal scenario.
+First, $h$ is lighter than the pseudoscalar $A$ in most of the viable parameter space.
+Consequently the dominant decay mode of $\ch$ is $\ch \to \wpm h$ in the inverted scenario~\cite{Arhrib:2017wmo}, but $\ch \to \wpm A$ in the normal scenario.
+Similarly, the decay modes for $A$ and $h$ are also considerably different between two scenarios.
+Full investigation of the light charged Higgs in the inverted scenario warrants another study. }

 We now investigate the characteristics of the finally allowed parameter sets.
 In Fig.~\ref{fig-MHMA-m12sq}, we show $\ma$ vs $\mhh$ with the color code indicating the value of $m_{12}^2$ for $\mch=110\gev$ (left panel) and $\mch=140\gev$ (right panel).
 We first observe that $m_{12}^2$ is positive and not large: for example, $20 \gev \lsim \sqrt{m_{12}^2} \lsim 120\gev$ when $\mch=110\gev$.
 The second important aspect is that the other new scalar bosons, $H$ and $A$, cannot be too heavy.
 There exist upper bounds on their masses like $\mhh,\ma \lsim 570\gev$.
 Once the charged Higgs boson is light, partial decoupling of new Higgs bosons is not feasible in type-I. Another intriguing feature is the correlation between $\mhh$ and $\ma$.
 If $\ma$ is heavy ($\gsim 300\gev$), $\mhh$ should be light.
 If $\mhh$ is heavy above $300\gev$, the pseudoscalar $A$ should have an intermediate mass, $\ma\in [100,150]\gev$ for $\mch=110\gev$ and $\ma\in[140,200]\gev $ for $\mch=140\gev$. $A$ and $H$ cannot be simultaneously heavy.